hbc/NGS_Data_Analysis_Course/sessionI/lessons/08_assessing_quality.md

 ***An interactive session is a very useful to test tools, workflows, run jobs that open new interactive windows (X11-forwarding) and so on.***

 Once your interactive job starts, notice that the command prompt has changed; this is because we are working on a compute node now, not on a login node.
+Change directories to `untrimmed_fastq`.

 `$ cd ~/ngs_course/rnaseq/data/untrimmed_fastq`